Northern Maine Community College

 Community college in Presque Isle, Maine, U.S.

 Northern Maine Community College is a public community college in Presque Isle, Maine.
 It is part of the Maine Community College System.
 The 87 acre campus was founded in 1961 on the grounds of the former Presque Isle Air Force Base.

 Academics

 The college awards the Associate's degree in a variety of subjects.
 The college is split into four departments: Arts & Sciences, Business Technology, Nursing & Allied Health, Trade & Technical.

 Arts & Sciences

 This department has programs in Liberal Studies and Early Childhood Education.

 Business Technology

 This department is accredited by the Association of Collegiate Business Schools and Programs (ACBSP).

 Nursing & Allied Health

 The associate degree nursing program is accredited by the National League for Nursing Accrediting Commission, Inc.

 Sports

 NMCC Falcons are a United States Collegiate Athletic Association (USCAA) school that compete in the Northern Division of the Yankee Small College Conference.
-The school competes in golf, soccer, men's and women's basketball, ice hockey, and skiing.